ashishkssingh/bostonHousingEDA/README.md

 ## **Content**
 This is a Data Set from UCI Machine Learning Repository which concerns housing values in suburbs of Boston.

+This data was originally a part of UCI Machine Learning Repository and has been removed now.
+We can also access this data from the scikit-learn library.

 This dataset was taken from the StatLib library which is maintained at Carnegie Mellon University.
 Creator: Harrison, D. and Rubinfeld, D.L.
 'Hedonic prices and the demand for clean air', J. Environ.
 Economics & Management, vol.5, 81-102, 1978.

 ## **Features:**